September 5th.

 words, but it’s likely to take me very close to Christmas before I can say I’m

 happy with the finished article.
-O
+Oh, are we ever

 happy with the finished article?